October 10, 2018

 Employers sometimes pay relocation expenses, signing bonuses, student loan payments, or other similar items, and often require some form of repayment, if the physician leaves within a certain period of time.
 Such payments are frequently structured as forgivable loans to facilitate repayment, with the repayment obligation secured by a note or other security instrument.
 There are tax and credit score ramifications to such payments that physicians must take into account when accepting compensation, that requires repayment in any form, including forgivable loans.

 Benefits.
-Benefit packages vary widely with based on whether the employer is a small or large physician practice, a hospital or health system or another type of provider.
+Benefit packages vary widely based on whether the employer is a small or large physician practice, a hospital or health system or another type of provider.
 Benefits generally include, e.g., paid time off, CME allowances, health, disability, life and malpractice insurance, and retirement.
 Some private practices offer additional benefits, such as cell phones and car allowances.
 Beware that certain benefits may have tax consequences.

 Benefits should not be provided to independent contractors; as the IRS may claim that doing so makes the independent contractor an employee for tax purposes.